t3mp30r3k/whmcs-lang-indonesia/README.md

 # How to Install

-1. Download file indonesia.php
+1. Download indonesia.php file from this repository
-2. Upload the file indonesia.php to your hosting directory /home/username/public_html/whmcs/lang/
+2. Upload the file indonesia.php to your hosting directory home web directory example:  /[web_folder]/whmcs/lang/
-3. Login to WHMCS Admin
+3. Login to your WHMCS web Admin
-4. Go to Tabs Setup -> General Settings -> Localisation -> Default Language change it to Indonesia
+4. Go to Tabs Setup -> General Settings -> Localisation -> Default Language, change it to Indonesia
 5. Save Changes
+6. test your client sites
+7. finish

 # Credits
 cloudstack.id